Hany3ssam/Hany3ssam.github.io/about.md

 title: About
 ---
 <p>
-Im a Self-Taught Software Developer having a career shift from Sales, Looking for an entry level role.<br>
+Im a self-taught software developer having a career shift from Sales, interested in entry level/junior role.<br>
 </p>